Alalal10/Date-Class/README.md

             System.out.println("Error: Invalid date update attempt!");
         }
     }
+This method shows the day of the week for a given date.

     public String getDayOfWeek() {
         LocalDate date = LocalDate.of(year, month, day);
         return date.getDayOfWeek().getDisplayName(TextStyle.FULL, Locale.ENGLISH);
     }
+This method counts how many days have passed between two dates.

     public static long dateDifference(Date d1, Date d2) {
         LocalDate date1 = LocalDate.of(d1.year, d1.month, d1.day);
         LocalDate date2 = LocalDate.of(d2.year, d2.month, d2.day);
         return Math.abs(ChronoUnit.DAYS.between(date1, date2));
     }
+This method allows you to compare two dates.
+For example, if we want to know which date comes first, we can use this method for sorting.

     @Override
     public int compareTo(Date other) {